spyder-ide/spyder-docs/doc/faq.rst

 .. dropdown:: Q: How do I use plugins with Spyder (e.g. Spyder-Notebook, Spyder-Terminal, Spyder-Unittest)?
    :container: + dropdown-id-using-plugins

-   Spyder plugins are available in the ``spyder-ide`` conda channel.
+   Spyder plugins are available in the ``conda-forge`` conda channel.
    To install one, type on the command line (or Anaconda Prompt on Windows):

    .. code-block:: bash

-      conda install -c spyder-ide <PLUGIN>
+      conda install -c conda-forge <PLUGIN>

    Replace ``<PLUGIN>`` with the name of the plugin you want to use.
    For more information on a specific plugin, go to the its repository: